Bisoprolol Side Effects

 Applies to bisoprolol: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking bisoprolol:Less common
+You should check with your doctor immediately if any of these side effects occur when taking bisoprolol:Less common

 - Body aches or pain